 Heck, make up your own game.
 It always worked well for the Marshall in How I Met Your Mother.
-Anyone up for a game of marshgammon?
+Anyone up for a game of Marshgammon?

 Naps are amazing!
 And they definitely shouldn’t have been left on the mats they had us rest on for nap time in kindergarten.

 You know who’s tired, under slept and subsisting off of gallons of coffee?
 Most of us!
 Seriously!
 Americans alone drink around 400 million cups of coffee a day.
 A freaking day! (source)

 But guess what else can easily make you feel more alert and energized?
 Naps!

-And it doesn’t end there.
+The goodness doesn’t end there either!
 Power naps boost creativity, improve memory and productivity and even help you learn.
-Super bonus, regular power naps can even reduce your risk of heart disease (source).
-And, of course, they help to reduce stress.
+Super bonus, regular power naps can even reduce your risk of heart disease. (source)

 So how can you nap like a pro?